 The filing of initial papers may be accomplished either electronically under procedures outlined in the court's ECF User Manual or traditionally on paper.
-An initiating document submitted on paper must be accompanied by a disk or CD-Rom containing the document in PDF format.
 In a case removed to the federal court, parties are required to provide electronic copies of all documents previously filed in the state court.
 Service of the summons and complaint must be made under Federal Rule of Civil Procedure 4.

-An attorney who is not a Filing User within six months after the effective date of this Standing Order must show to the presiding judge good cause to file and serve pleadings and other papers in the traditional manner.
+An attorney who is not a Filing User must show to the chief judge good cause to file and serve pleadings and other papers in the traditional manner.
 A party who is not represented by counsel may file papers with the clerk in the traditional manner, but is not precluded from filing electronically.